Squirrrell/android_entropy/README.md

 How to open

 1. Open Android Studio.
-2. Choose "Open" and select the folder: `C:/Users/denis/Desktop/android_entropy`.
-3. Let Android Studio import the Gradle project and download the Gradle wrapper and dependencies.
+2. Let Android Studio import the Gradle project and download the Gradle wrapper and dependencies.
-4. Run on an emulator or device.
+3. Run on an emulator or device.

 Notes